Tax incentives and/or other incentives for drivers of electric vehicles in Otterville.

 (Reference 625 Illinois Compiled Statutes 5/11-1308)

 Ameren Illinois offers a TOU rate to residential customers that own or lease a EV.
 For more information, see the Ameren Illinois EV Rate Residential Program website.

 Illinois utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
 NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

-The Illinois Environmental Protection Agency (IEPA) offers rebates to residents for the purchase or lease of a new or pre-owned EV.
+The Illinois Environmental Protection Agency (IEPA) offers rebates to residents for the purchase of a new or pre-owned EV.
 Rebates amounts are available according to the following schedule: